 Being sustainable as a ceramicist

 Dirty business: Ceramics is a dirty profession.
 Your hands and your tools will get messy.
-Try to work as responsible as possible.
+Try to work as responsibly as possible.

 Trying to live a sustainable life can interfere with being a ceramicist.
 In fact, ceramics is a dirty business.
 Several of my friends died prematurely because they hadn’t made any precautions while working.